howerj/liblisp/liblisp.md

 An option for *gc*.
 Turn off the garbage collector and **leak memory**.

         > (gc *gc-off*)

+* \*eof\*

+Represents the End-Of-File marker, can be passed into "get-delim" as a delimiter.

+* \*args\*

+This is a list containing all of the arguments passed into the interpreter, it is a list of strings, each string being a single argument.

+If the interpreter was invoked like this

+        ./lisp -Epc init.lsp

+Then \*args\* will be:

+        ("./lisp" "-Epc" "init.lsp")

+\*args\* is only set at startup.

         # floats
         pi                 The mathematical constant pi